• Skip to main content

 Emile Berliner’s major breakthroughs, the turntable, was mechanized and designed to spin the record with the help of a direct drive system or belt.
 As the record spins, a needle reads the grooves.

 This needle is cone-shaped and hangs from a stretchy band of metal.
-It’s usually made out of a hard material, such as a diamond or sapphire.
+The turntable needle is usually made out of a hard material, such as a diamond or sapphire.

 The needle is set at one end of the tonearm which is located on the side of the turntable, parallel to the vinyl.
 The arm moves across the vinyl as the needle follows the grooves.